IBM/cloud-native-starter/reactive/README.md

 One benefit of reactive models is the ability to update web applications by sending messages, rather than pulling for updates.
 This is more efficient and improves the user experience.

+> Here is a workshop documentation on [GitBook](https://ibm-developer.gitbook.io/reactive-messaging-with-quarkus-on-openshift/).

 Articles can be created via REST API.
 The web application receives a notification and adds the new article to the page.

 <kbd><img src="documentation/demo-1-video-small.gif" /></kbd>